modnarlluf/algoliasearch-client-php/README.md

 // Get last 100 log entries
 $res = $client->getLogs(0, 100);
 ```

+browse`

+The `search` method cannot return more than 1,000 results.
+If you need to
+retrieve all the content of your index (for backup, SEO purposes or for running
+a script on it), you should use the `browse` method instead.
+This method lets
+you retrieve objects beyond the 1,000 limit.

+This method is optimized for speed.
+To make it fast, distinct, typo-tolerance,
+word proximity, geo distance and number of matched words are disabled.
+Results
+are still returned ranked by attributes and custom ranking.

 It will return a `cursor` alongside your data, that you can then use to retrieve